 Until we can generate a sufficient amount of revenue from our products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
 If we raise additional funds through the issuance of additional equity or debt securities, it may result in dilution to our existing stockholders and/or increased fixed payment obligations.
-In December 2020, we completed a public offering in which we sold 6,250,000 shares of our common stock at a price per share of \$23.00 with net proceeds of approximately \$135.0 million.
-Further, in May 2020, we sold 6,388,889 shares of our common stock at a price per share of \$18.00 with net proceeds of approximately \$107.9 million.
-In January 2020, we sold 3,036,719 shares of our common stock at a price per share of \$8.00 and pre-funded warrants to purchase 1,338,287 shares of our common stock for net proceeds of approximately \$34.9 million.
-Upon the completion of the January 2020 offering, we had 5,838,287 pre-funded warrant shares outstanding.
+For example, during 2020, we sold a total of 15,675,608 shares of our common stock and prefunded warrants to purchase 1,338,287 shares of our common stock.
 The pre-funded warrants are exercisable into shares of common stock for \$0.0001 per share.
 The shares of common stock into which the warrants may be exercised are considered outstanding for the purposes of computing earnings per share.
-All Series 1 warrants and Series 2 warrants were exercised prior to the December 31, 2020 expiration date.
-As of March 31, 2021, we had 3,307,952 pre-funded warrants outstanding.
+As of June 30, 2021, we had 3,307,952 pre-funded warrants outstanding.
+The issuance of these shares of our common stock resulted, and any future issuance pursuant to the exercise of the outstanding pre-funded warrants will result, in dilution to our stockholders.